apache/doris/docs/en/docs/ecosystem/external-table/odbc-of-doris.md

     Connection to the database fails.
 The` Err: part` represents the error of different database connection failures.
 This is usually a configuration problem.
 You should check whether the IP address, port or account password are mismatched.

+ 11. Messy code appears when reading and writing emoji emoji in mysql odbc table

+    The default encoding used by Doris when connecting to odbc tables is utf8, since the default utf8 encoding in mysql is utf8mb3, it can't represent the emoji expressions which need 4-byte encoding.
+Here need to set `charset`=`utf8mb4` when you create odbc mysql tables, then can read and write emoji normally 😀.